KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

    CH4 + O1D = .75 CH3O2 + .75 OH + .25 HCHO
                + 0.4 H + .05 H2 : k_CH4_O1D;

-KPP provides two pre-defined dummy species: :math:`h\nu` and :math:`\tt PROD`.
+KPP provides two pre-defined dummy species: :literal:`hv` and :literal:`PROD`.
 Using dummy species does not affect the numerics of the integrators.
 It only serves to improve the readability of the equations.
 For photolysis reactions, :literal:`hv` can be specified as one of the reagents to indicate that light (:math:`h\nu`) is needed for this